SQLstream StreamLab is a browser-based application that lets you view and create visualizations of streaming data.

 You should install and run StreamLab after Installing SQLstream s-Server.

 You can install SQLstream StreamLab using an X-windows wizard.
 The easiest way to launch the installer is by initiating the installation file from the command line.

-The StreamLab installer ships as a binary file - usually named SQLstream-StreamLab-2.3.0 (where X.Y.Z is the version number) that you acquired by downloading it from http://www.sqlstream.com/downloads.
+The StreamLab installer ships as a binary file named SQLstream-StreamLab-<VERSION> that you acquired by downloading from https://www.sqlstream.com/downloads.

 You can also install StreamLab from the command line.